uatragada/Python-Part2/README.md

 You can modify `Lab-Exercises.ipynb`.
 Add your own cells, but don't delete the original problems - this helps us match up your answers to each exercise and check that you did all of the work.

+Like all of the other labs, this lab is worth 1 point.
+However, the last problem on this lab is extra credit.
+If you complete it, you will get 2 out of 1 points.
+So you can get up to 200% on this lab.

 ## Submitting your lab

 We will use [Canvas](canvas.pitt.edu) to let you upload your labs.